sdnfv/openNetVM/tools/Pktgen/README.md

 2.3 Configure Pktgen for openNetVM
 -------------
-1. Run the ONVM manager and retrive the MAC address being used.
+1. Run the ONVM manager and retrieve the MAC address being used.

 Pktgen script files are located in `openNetVM-Scripts`, found in the `tools/Pktgen` directory.